mhdfaisal/digital-dev-resume/README.md

 $ yarn start
 ```

+Note: Change the homepage URL in the package.json file to yourusername.github.io

 ## Linking Digital Dev Resume to Github

 Generate a Github personal access token by following these [instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) (no need to select any scopes for this token).